acornejo/kilobot-labs/README.md

 delay 500ms
 ```

-<p>Compile your code.
+Compile your code.
 This will produce a file called
 `blinkleds.hex`.
 Now use the KiloGUI to upload the hex
 file to your to your kilobot and see what happens (for detailed
 info on how to use the KiloGUI, see here (link)).
 If you run into
 problems, take a look at the solution code above.

-_ Questions: (1) What is the maximum delay rounded up to seconds, that you can cause with a single call to delay?
-(2) How would you set the LED to the color cyan? _
+* *Questions: (1) What is the maximum delay rounded up to seconds, that
+you can cause with a single call to delay?
+(2) How would you set the LED
+to the color cyan?*

 ## LAB1: MOVEMENT